Home

 For some, a career signifies having a plan in order to obtain better terms and conditions for their work, while for others it can encompass everything relating to paid work.
 For some a career is a lifestyle and for others it can mean learning and using one’s knowledge and skills.
 Some people view their careers in linear terms, and we often hear of career ‘ladders’.
 Others view their career as a process or journey.

-Because of this, career coaching can cover a wide variety of topics: it can cover big decisions or small tweaks; challenges you experience, uncertainty you might feel about the future, plans to upskill or change direction, and much more.
+Because of this, career guidance can cover a wide variety of topics: it can cover big decisions or small tweaks; challenges you experience, uncertainty you might feel about the future, plans to upskill or change direction, and much more.

 How can a career conversation help you?